In this article, we’re going to talk about how to get Portuguese citizenship.

-If you’ve been reading Digital Émigré for a while, you’ll know that we’re super enthusiastic about Portugal.
+If you’ve been reading Digital Émigré for a while, you’ll know that we’re really enthusiastic about Portugal.

-The Digital Émigré team has researched various pathways to citizenship across the EU.
+The Digital Émigré team has done extensive research on the various pathways to citizenship available across the EU.
 We’re convinced that Portugal offers the most flexible and most accommodating pathway to becoming an EU citizen.
-Portugal is especially well-suited for you if you earn your income from an online business.
+It’s especially well-suited if you earn your income from an online business.

 I personally chose Portugal for my journey back to EU citizenship, based on multiple factors.
 We’ll discuss all of them in this article.